headspinio/appium-lg-webos-driver/README.md

 Two environment variables must be set before running `npm run test:e2e`:

-- `TEST_APP`: the path on your local system to the IPK file
+- `TEST_APP`: the path on your local system to the IPK file.
 - `TEST_DEVICE`: the name of the LG device as it is shown when connected via `ares-setup-device`.
+- `TEST_DEVICE_HOST`: the IP address of the connected LG TV.